Top 5 Ways to Get the Highest Paying Medical Coding and Billing Jobs

 CPPM certified medical coders have earned an average of $65,250 per year over the last four years.
 With this certification, you are likely going to manage a physician’s practice and are knowledgeable in compliance, EMR, health care reform issues, and other areas that relate to the general business processes of a physician’s office.

 Medical coders with this certification have earned an average yearly salary of $64,000 over the last four years, according to the AAPC’s salary surveys.
 A CPMA is an auditor.
 For this certification, you will need to be proficient in coding, coding risk analysis, and medical documentation that is in line with governmental guidelines.
 You’ll need to be comfortable communicating audit conclusions in report form as well as verbally.
-You’ll likely develop auditing programs and work closely with management to ensure compliance programs are in place and are effective.
+You’ll likely develop auditing programs and work closely with management to ensure compliance programs are in place and are effective to keep in compliance with standards such as iec 61508 and others at all times.

 Years of Experience